Allentown Bridge

 The Allentown Bridge, in Apache County, Arizona, is a bridge which, in 1988 at least, existed and spanned the Puerco River.
 It was listed on the National Register of Historic Places in 1988.

 Midland Bridge Company has some association in its history.

+As of April 2026, the bridge is still visible in satellite imagery and is standing, albeit in a somewhat dilapidated state.